• Skip to primary navigation

 Teach your child to read with Alphablocks

-Published: Dec 4, 2014 by admin · This post may contain affiliate links or sponsored content
+Published: Dec 4, 2014 by admin · This post may contain affiliate links or collaborative content.

 I feel like I should be an expert at teaching children to read now I’m on my third child to start school, but the reality is that my children are all very different and so I’ve had to use different techniques with all of them.
 My biggest challenge with my littlest is lack of time.
 When my eldest was learning to read we didn’t have so many after school clubs and things we’re generally calmer.
 These days we dash all over the place, meaning our time to concentrate on school work is generally very limited.